Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	11. Utopic Rating:  ???
 	12. Public Protection Rating:  ???
 	13. Kind of person most protected:  Fake militarists
+21. Eternal Bank Tower
+	1. Mechanism Proposal:  If someone wants to spend their whole life wonking out about banking regulations, that makes no sense from a conventional time-bound perspective; they end up spending absurd amounts of time contemplating wholly theoretical considerations with little or no real-world applicability.
+Yet they often *can* improve on the quality of banking regulations... *semi*-permanently.
+Every new regulatory scheme in banking is eventually exploited beyond all reason or usefulness, but with sufficient administrative talent backing it that can take a long time.
+	2. Mechanism proposal:  The Old Empire is probably lying about having access to atemporal intelligences... but they're not lying about having access to people who love totally abstract financial matters that are *beyond* most people.
+	3. Downside analysis:  Economic inequality is likely to rise.
+It's not certain to rise, but society's equality levels become more dependent on the charity of people with massive financial resources, so it's likely that society becomes more financially unequal.
+The average person becomes more economically powerless.
+This technology does *not* protect irrelevant people, or perhaps better said it only *temporarily* protects irrelevant people.
+	4. Mechanism proposal:  The Old Empire is extensively willing to trust people to tamper with regulations and they are willing to contest the quality of regulations past and future.
+The key phrase in that sentence was "extensively willing to trust".
+	5. Bureaucratic waste analysis:  Fairly literal.
+Staying ahead of regulatory exploitation is an administrative challenge.
+However, it loses points for being a *hostile* regulatory challenge, as there will be more people actively trying to defang or derange the regulatory authority, and the system is thus more likely to fall into a dystopic state.
+	6. Utopic Rating:  3/5, +1 in Planned Economies, -1 in Feudal Economies
+	7. Public Protection Rating:  1/5, +1 in Regulated or Planned Economies
+	8. Kind of person most protected:  Greedy mathematicians.

 ---
 2021-3-31; I feel generally scared and/or angry at trying to ideologically analyze the Imperial technologies, which strike me as rotten with unspoken dependencies and/or outright lies, even though I can see that there's also some measure of brilliance and worth down there if I'd a greater mastery of the game to use it with.